 The dark side of reassurance

 Reassurance can have a powerful effect.
-It can wash away uncertainty, release you from your anguish and bring to you some much needed relief from the dread that feels your mind and your body.
+It can wash away uncertainty, release you from your anguish and bring you some much-needed relief from the dread in your mind and your body.
 But there is a darker side to reassurance.
-It can leave you cursed, eternally helpless and dependent on other’s for peace of mind.
+It can leave you cursed, eternally helpless and dependent on others for peace of mind.

-My aim in this post is to give you some examples of reassurance and the impact it can have on a person’s life.
-I want to get you thinking about how you might use reassurance and to assess the impact it has on you.
-And, I want you to reflect on whether using reassurance is going to help you or hold you back in the weeks, months and years to come.
+This post aims to give you some examples of reassurance and the impact it can have on a person’s life.
+I want to get you thinking about how you might use reassurance and assess the impact it has on you.
+And, I want you to reflect on whether using reassurance will help you or hold you back in the weeks, months and years to come.

 Reassurance is the act of trying to remove your doubts and fears